Swechhya/Getting-and-Cleaning-Data/README.md

 4.The variables are then grouped for each subject and each activity.

-5.The independent tidy data set withaverage of each variable for each activity and each subject is computed.

-6. Then independent tidy data is saved in a txt file using write.table().
+5.The independent tidy data set with average of each variable for each activity and each subject is computed and saved in txt file using write.table().